danteWei/CSCI-3120/CSCI 3120 A1/README.md

 USAGE:
 --------
-When first time use it, compile it first using <code>make</code> command to make sure the executable is up to date, then invoke the program using <code>./A1Exec</code> command.
+When first time use it, compile it first using `make` command to make sure the executable is up to date, then invoke the program using `./A1Exec` command.

 I set the alarm interrupt to print "alarm start" every time it interrupts the prgroam, so that we know it is interrupted.
-If you need to trigger any other interrupt except SIGINT, use the following command <code>kill -s \<signal name\> pid</code>
-to invoke it.
+If you need to trigger any other interrupt except SIGINT, use the following command `kill -s <signal name> pid` to invoke it.

 Return Codes: